Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 The fastest way to keep a group is by creating an enemy group.

 In this case, you play into their fantasies.
-Because here’s an interesting tendency… People who feel hopeless or like they are a total failure, also have grandiose fantasies.
+Because here’s an interesting tendency… People who feel hopeless or feel like they are a total failure also have grandiose fantasies.

-So this Machiavellian paints a compelling picture of the future where they’ll make their grandiose fantasies a reality.
+So you paint a compelling picture of the future where you’ll make their grandiose fantasies a reality.

 So wild promises work when there’s an element of possibility.
 Or to be more accurate, when they perceive that what you’re promising can be accomplished.

-Now, look it’s important to understand that what you are learning in this video can be used for good purposes.
+Look, what you are learning in this article can also be used for good purposes.

 I strongly believe that if you’re a truly capable person, you don’t need to manipulate people.

-Now let’s continue with an example of how this strategy was used for evil purposes.
+Now let’s continue with an example of how this strategy was used for evil purposes on a massive scale.

 The Rise of Hitler